Copyright © 2023 LOCALIIZ | All rights reserved

 When we talk about tips and tricks to help us fall asleep faster, a lot of us may not realise the important role that scent plays.
 Some people swear by pillow sprays to help them drift off to dreamland a little easier, and there may be truth to these claims, especially when lavender scents and their anxiety-reducing properties are involved.

-This Works and their Deep Sleep Pillow Spray (HK$215) has reached cult status amongst fans who tout that this natural sleep aid of lavender, vetivert, and chamomile is unbelievably soothing, helping to set up a sleep routine that signifies relaxation time to our bodies.
-Similarly, Indie Lee’s Pillow Mist (HK$225) offers a blend of vetivert, Moroccan chamomile, calming lavandin, lavender, and patchouli to promote an aura of peace and harmony.
-If it sounds a bit hooey to you, don’t knock it ’til you try it: Simply spritz your pillow before bedtime and see if it won’t help you drift off to sleep a lot of faster.
+This Works and their deep sleep pillow spray has reached cult status amongst fans who tout that this natural sleep aid of lavender, vetivert, and chamomile is unbelievably soothing, helping to set up a sleep routine that signifies relaxation time to our bodies.

 Studies show that there is a calming effect to sipping a warm liquid at nighttime, as it may mimic the effect of taking a warm bath before bed.
 Even though the water you bathe in or the liquid you consume is hot, it ends up cooling down your body temperature and the corresponding drop in body temperature signals to your brain that it’s time for sleep.
 It goes without saying that caffeinated drinks should be avoided completely this close to bedtime, and thus the best hot drinks to turn to are herbal teas and their sleepytime flavours.

 If all other herbal and organic remedies aren’t cutting it, why not go straight for the jugular and lull yourself to sleep with a microdose of melatonin?
-Micro-dosing with melatonin goes a long way in helping insomniacs drift off, and because it’s a hormone that naturally occurs within the body, it is widely regarded as a safe and effective way to help you achieve better sleep.
+Micro-dosing with melatonin goes a long way in helping insomniacs drift off.
+Because it’s a natural hormone that occurs within the body, it is widely regarded as a safe, effective way to help you achieve better sleep.

 Melatonin works with the body’s circadian rhythm to prepare you for sleep; in most situations, a darkened environment signals to the brain and body to begin producing melatonin, but external factors like stress and exposure to artificial lights can interrupt the process, causing sleeplessness.
-However, in the absence of natural melatonin production caused by external circumstances, you can try micro-dosing with LifeHub’s proprietary Sleep Drops (HK$480).
-According to the modern wellness lab, its ingredients and properties help you slumber and stay asleep throughout the night, and it can be used flexibly depending on need.
+However, in the absence of natural melatonin production caused by external circumstances, you can try micro-dosing with melatonin from IMI.
+Its peppermint-flavoured tablets help you slumber and stay asleep throughout the night, and it can be used flexibly depending on need.
 Say goodbye to sleepless nights!